 Digital Accessibility – Websites, Mobile Applications, and More

-As society becomes increasingly dependent on the digital sphere, there is increasing focus on the accessibility of technology, particularly websites and mobile applications.
-As this space continues to await government regulation, it is also the source of constant risk of litigation and regulatory enforcement actions.
+There is a greater focus on the accessibility of technology, particularly websites and mobile applications, as society becomes increasingly dependent on the digital sphere.
+While this space continues to await government regulation, it is also the source of constant risk of litigation and regulatory enforcement actions.
 Businesses need their online presences to be as accessible as their physical premises, yet achieving that level of compliance can be even more complicated.
-Providing digital accessibility for users with vision, hearing, mobility, intellectual, or other communication disabilities is now a part of staying both compliant and competitive, and our clients rely upon our knowledge and adaptability to get them there.
+Providing digital accessibility for users with vision, hearing, mobility, intellectual, or other communication disabilities is a part of staying both compliant and competitive, and our clients rely upon our knowledge and adaptability to get them there.
 We conduct multifaceted audits in-house to determine any areas of risk or liability, suggest mitigation solutions, and offer counseling to ensure continued compliance.
 Beyond websites and mobile applications, accessibility must also be taken into account when adopting new technologies, even when manufacturers may not initially provide “out of the box” solutions.
 Our team can help businesses balance their practical business needs with achieving accessibility.

 We have successfully defended clients across all major industries against ADA and state/local accessibility and disability discrimination litigation by drawing upon our agency experience in drafting and enforcing accommodation guidelines, our considerable experience with regular plaintiff’s counsel and advocacy groups, and our extensive knowledge of how courts approach these unique types of cases.
 Defending clients doesn’t just mean in court: we also act as liaison between clients and advocacy groups to resolve litigations before getting to court.